saurabhbajajcode/resume/README.md

 ## Compiling

 ```
-texliveonfly vinit_kumar.tex
+texliveonfly saurabh_bajaj.tex
 ```

-The above command generates a PDF with name `vinit_kumar.pdf` So basically, it would be `vinit_kumar.tex > vinit_kumar.pdf`
+The above command generates a PDF with name `saurabh_bajaj.pdf` So basically, it would be `saurabh_bajaj.tex > saurabh_bajaj.pdf`